 For your outer layer, you want a jacket that repels or resists water without making you overheat.
-When it’s really raining outside, I love the Janji Rainrunner jacket.
+When it’s really a light rain outside I love the Janji Rainrunner jacket.
 It keeps me dry without suffocating me with hot and humid air.
 It also has reflective edges.
 For a little less protection and breathability (and money!)
 I also love Nathan’s Women’s Protector Rain Jacket.
 When it’s pouring, I wear my Jack Wolfskin tapeless pre-light rain jacket.

 When it’s sprinkling outside, I love Patagonia’s Houdini windjacket which resists water but does a wonderful job keeping you warm without weighing you down.

 Both jackets have hoods to pull over a hat to protect your head and neck from getting wet and cold.